luisnisc/luisnisc/README.md

-# 👨‍💻 Luis Navascués – Frontend Web Developer
+# 👨‍💻 Luis Navascués – Full-Stack Web Developer (React & Node.js)

-Creative and detail-oriented developer focused on building modern web applications with React, Next.js, and Tailwind CSS.
+Creative and detail-oriented developer focused on building scalable web applications with modern technologies like React, Node.js, and MongoDB.

 ---

 ## 👋 Hello, I'm Luis!

-I'm a Frontend Web Developer from Spain, passionate about creating dynamic and responsive web applications.
+I'm a Full-Stack Web Developer from Spain, passionate about creating dynamic, user-friendly, and performant web applications.

-💡 I specialize in building modern UIs using React, Next.js, and Tailwind CSS, and I enjoy designing clean, accessible interfaces.
-I'm currently learning Angular and Vue to expand my frontend toolkit, and I have experience with backend tools like Node.js, Express, and MongoDB.
+💡 I specialize in crafting modern UIs using React, Next.js, and Tailwind CSS, and I have strong experience with backend technologies such as Node.js, Express, and MongoDB.
+I enjoy bridging the gap between elegant design and robust functionality.

-🔎 I'm looking to collaborate on real-world projects, grow as a full-stack developer, and contribute to open-source initiatives.
+🔎 I'm looking to collaborate on real-world projects, contribute to open-source initiatives, and keep growing as a developer.

 ---

 ## 🔥 Highlights

-- 👨‍🎓 Completed academic training in Web Development with hands-on project experience.
+- 👨‍🎓 Completed academic training in Web Development with hands-on full-stack project experience.
-- 🧠 Developed multiple full UI/UX interfaces using React and Tailwind CSS.
+- 🧠 Built multiple full UI/UX interfaces with React and Tailwind CSS.
+- 🔄 Developed APIs and backend services using Node.js and Express.
-- 🚀 Currently learning Angular and Vue to expand frontend skills.
+- 🚀 Currently learning Angular and Vue to expand frontend capabilities.
 - 💬 Open to internships, freelance work, and junior developer opportunities.

+---

+## 🧠 Strengths as a Full-Stack Developer

+- Bridging frontend UX with backend architecture
+- Writing modular, maintainable code across the stack
+- Deploying apps using modern tools like Docker, Vercel, and GitHub Actions
+- Thinking product-first and solving real-world user needs

 ---